szetumer/cloud_levelup_pkg/README.md

 ## Level 4: Databricks

-This is more of the same.
+Levels 0 through 3 were probably the most tricky.
+Now that you have the hang of how this works, let's move on to more valuable services that you can do with your azure account.
 Here are your tasks:

 - Install the Azure Databricks azure-cli extension.
 A test should now pass.

+- Install __another__ cli, the databricks-cli (not an extension).
+A second test should pass. (https://learn.microsoft.com/en-us/azure/databricks/dev-tools/cli/tutorial?source=recommendations)

-- Create an Azure Databricks workspace via the webportal.
+- `az databricks workspace list --output json`: Create an Azure Databricks workspace via the webportal.
 Notice that each workspace requires a ResourceGroup.
     - What other unique __things__ are associated to a workspace?
 Eg, is workspace associated with a unique storage container?
 What about a unique billing profile?
+    - Another test should pass.

+- run `databricks configure`.
+Make sure your auth token is not stored in a public space.